tiniPalace/PGP-Verify/README.md

 #### Install to command line

-You might want to be able to run `verify-mirror` on the command line at any time, without having to navigate to the download folder and running the scripts with `./verify-mirror.sh`.
+You might want to be able to run `verify-mirror` on the command line from any location, without having to navigate to the download folder and running the scripts with `./verify-mirror.sh`.
 To do this, simply run the script
 ```
-<download directory>/install-bashrc.sh
+./install-bashrc.sh
 ```

-This will add a function `verify-mirror` to your `.bashrc` file which will make you able to run the command at any time.
+This will add a function `verify-mirror` to your `.bashrc` file and set executable permission on the scripts in the download folder.

 If you are